This page gives an overview of what GKE Dataplane V2 does and how it works.

 * Starting in Kubernetes versions 1.23, the 500 node per Dataplane v2 cluster limit has been raised to 5000, with the following additional conditions imposed on clusters:

-- Private or Private Service Connect-based clusters only.
-To determine if your cluster is Private Service Connect-based, see Control plane.
+- Private clusters or public clusters that use Private Service Connect.
+To check if your cluster uses Private Service Connect, see Public clusters with Private Service Connect.

 - Regional clusters only

-- Not allow-listed to use Cilium CRDs (CiliumNetworkPolicy and CiliumClusterwideNetworkPolicy)
+- Clusters that use Cilium CRDs (CiliumNetworkPolicy and CiliumClusterwideNetworkPolicy) cannot scale to 5000 nodes.

 † The number of LoadBalancer services supported in Anthos clusters on VMware depends on the load balancer mode being used.
 500 LoadBalancer services are supported on Anthos clusters on VMware when using bundled load balancing mode (Seesaw) and 250 are supported when using integrated load balancing mode with F5.
 See Scalability for more information.